zyrif/precog-frontend/README.md

 # precog-frontend

+A vue.js application that acts as web ui for Precog.

 Precog is a system that's able to detect faces in a video and makes data such as location and timestap available through an API which can be consumed by external systems.